|No. 4007 Sergeant Major Alexander Millar, DCM, 2nd Battalion, the Black Watch (Royal Highlanders)

 Peshawar, Cherat & Sialkot Cantonment, India

-Millar was posted to the 2nd Battalion on 3 April, 1890 and quickly appointed Lance Corporal on 15 December, 1890.
+Millar was posted to the 2nd Battalion of the Black Watch on 3 April 1890 and quickly appointed lance corporal on 15

-continued his steady climb up the ladder in the ranks and was appointed Lance Sergeant on 12 October, 1895 and on 27
+Millar continued his steady climb up the ladder in the ranks and was appointed lance sergeant on 12 October 1895 and

 promotion fits almost perfectly with the note on the back of his photograph.
-The following day we was granted
+The following day he was granted

 permission to extend his service beyond 21 years.